 Advocating for the Lupus Research Program

-Notably, the robust funding opportunities announced today are the result of lupus advocates successfully urging Congress to double funding for the program in fiscal year 2020 to $10 million.
+Notably, the robust funding opportunities announced today are the result of lupus advocates successfully urging Congress provide the program $10 million in funding in fiscal year 2021.

 For more information about the type of research the Department of Defense is funding through the Lupus Research Program, click here to read about the research the Program funded in 2020.
 And to be sure Congress continues to support this critical program, sign up as an advocate!